Introduction

 I reviewed the two most popular chairs about five years ago, and discussed “seat engineering” a bit to pick the one that I liked the best and found to be the most comfortable.

-Since that time, a dozen new “ultralight” chairs have hit the market, including offerings from REI, Helinox, Big Agnes, Nemo, and others.
+Since that time, a dozen new “ultralight” chairs have hit the market, including offerings from REI, Helinox, Big Agnes, Nemo, Sea to Summit, and others.
 And I’ve tried them all.
-Some are indeed a little more comfortable than the REI Flexlite Air and the Helinox Chair Zero, but none of them are worth the additional weight (often 6 ounces or more).
+Some are indeed a little more comfortable than the REI Flexlite Air and the Helinox Chair Zero, but none of them seem worth the additional weight (often 6 ounces or more) to me.

-A new addition – this season’s Hot New Chair – the Nemo Moonlight Elite (18 oz / 510 g) is a serious contender – and it reclines.
+A newer addition – this year’s Hot New Chair – the Nemo Moonlight Elite (18 oz / 510 g) is a serious contender – and it reclines.
 It’s also available in a heavier (“non-elite”) model with a much cheaper price tag.

 However, the Nemo Moonlight Elite Chair is $180.
 Did you read that right?
 That’s not a typo.